MichielArkema/MichielArkema/README.md

 # Welcome to my profile

 My name is Michiel Arkema, I'm 19 years old and I live in the Netherlands.
 I'm currently a software developer student at the Alfa College in Groningen.
-My work is mainly focused on .NET CSharp but i recently started exploring the world of web development.
-I have about 4 years of experience in the C# programming language, working with frameworks and crossplatform applications.
+My work is mainly focused on .NET CSharp.
+I've been writing C# code for over 4 years now and I'm currently working with frameworks and crossplatform applications.

 My older github profile: https://github.com/icecolderino